Strategies to prevent heart disease

 Most adults need at least seven hours of sleep each night.
 Make sleep a priority in your life.
 Set a sleep schedule and stick to it by going to bed and waking up at the same times each day.
 Keep your bedroom dark and quiet, so it's easier to sleep.

 If you feel like you've been getting enough sleep but you're still tired throughout the day, ask your health care provider if you need to be evaluated for obstructive sleep apnea, a condition that can increase your risk of heart disease.
 Signs of obstructive sleep apnea include loud snoring, stopping breathing for short times during sleep and waking up gasping for air.
 Treatments for obstructive sleep apnea may include losing weight if you're overweight or using a continuous positive airway pressure (CPAP) device that keeps your airway open while you sleep.

 Some people cope with stress in unhealthy ways — such as overeating, drinking or smoking.
 Finding alternative ways to manage stress — such as physical activity, relaxation exercises or meditation — can help improve your health.

 7. Get regular health screenings

 Blood pressure.
 Regular blood pressure screenings usually start in childhood.
-You should have a blood pressure test performed at least once every two years to screen for high blood pressure as a risk factor for heart disease and stroke, starting at age 18.
+Starting at age 18, blood pressure should be measured at least once every two years to screen for high blood pressure as a risk factor for heart disease and stroke.

 - Cholesterol levels.
-Adults should generally have their cholesterol measured at least once every five years starting at age 18.
-Earlier testing may be recommended if you have other risk factors, such as a family history of early-onset heart disease.
+Adults generally have their cholesterol measured at least once every four to six years.
+Cholesterol screening usually starts at age 20, though earlier testing may be recommended if you have other risk factors, such as a family history of early-onset heart disease.

-If you have a condition such as high cholesterol, high blood pressure or diabetes, your doctor may prescribe medications and recommend lifestyle changes.
-Make sure to take your medications as your doctor prescribes and follow a healthy lifestyle plan.
+If you have a condition such as high cholesterol, high blood pressure or diabetes, your health care provider may prescribe medications and recommend lifestyle changes.
+Make sure to take your medications as your health care provider prescribes and follow a healthy-lifestyle plan.